-The Christian will already have a good idea of what is going on, but a new guest may have little idea of what is going on.
-It is for this reason that you should welcome everyone as if they were coming for the first time and explain why we are gathering.
+Christians will already have a good idea of what is going on, but a guest may have little idea of what is going on.
+It is for this reason that you should welcome everyone as if they were coming for the first time and explain the reasons for gathering.
 One of the best ways to do this is by reading scripture and giving a precise biblical prescription for worship.
 Psalm 92:1-5, Psalm 95:1-7, and Psalm 96:1-13 are excellent options of openings scripture readings for a call to worship.

 Prayer or Bible Verse

 The beginning of the service (after the welcome) is a great place to pray or read a Bible verse.
-The most important job of the worship leader is to help people explore God’s goodness and nature through seeing clearly and responding appropriately to the person of Jesus.
+Perhaps the most important jobs of the worship leader is to help people explore God’s goodness and nature through seeing clearly and responding appropriately to the person of Jesus.
 This happens in large part through the songs we sing.
 It can be awkward to stand up and sing without saying anything else, so leading a congregational prayer or reading a bible verse can really help in drawing people’s attention toward God.
 Sometimes this can happen spontaneously but plan to add either of these elements because it will become more clear and eloquent.

 Explanation of a Lyric

 Many times we sing worship songs without having the congregation in mind.
 We sing song lyrics that mean much to us but forget that some in the congregation may have no idea what the song is communicating.
 More specifically, we may be singing certain words over and over again that might not even be in many people’s vocabulary.
 Here are examples of some churchy words you might want to briefly explain to your congregation: Hosanna, Yahweh, I AM, and Hallelujah.
 We should also give an explanation to a song that we have never played before.
 Point the congregation’s attention towards a theme, bible verse, or line that has to do directly with the song.